I was born in Peterborough, England, on the 5th November (Bonfire Night) 1991, to a proudly Welsh father and an even prouder Yorkshire mother.

 In July 2014, we moved to the USA.We first lived in Waldorf, Maryland from 2014-15, then moved to Arizona, to a tiny town in the middle of nowhere.
 In 2016, after ten months of living in the desert, we decided to make a final move and settle in Michigan, my husband’s home state.
 We have lived there, in Mount Morris, ever since.

-Over the first four years of living in the States, we added many stray cats and two dogs (Saga, a Newfoundland, and Fable, a toy Australian Shepherd) to our family.
-In 2019, we also added a few more furry members to our family: an adorable Syrian hamster named Hamtaro, two goats named Forest and Luna (Nigerian Dwarf, the other half-ND half pygmy, respectively), and a gorgeous quarter-horse mare named Pepsi.
+Over the first four years of living in the States, we added many stray cats (calico sisters Soot and Smudge, and tabby cat Jack) and two dogs (Saga, a Newfoundland, and Fable, a toy Australian Shepherd) to our family.
+In 2019, we also added a few more furry members to our family: an adorable Syrian hamster named Hamtaro, two goats named Forest and Luna (Nigerian Dwarf, the other half-ND half pygmy, respectively).

 Outside of writing, I like to read, draw and crochet.
 In the spring/summer months I attempt to grow my own veg – so far I can successfully grow tomatoes, everything else gets eaten by the local wildlife before I have a chance to harvest it.
 I change my hair colour far more often than I should, and I like to collect old novels, Funko Pop, anything Pokemon related and X-Men comics.